sainioan/gitRep/documentation/Vaatimusmaarittely.md

 ### After Login
 * User can logout. -- done
 * User can create daily, monthy, or annual budgets.
-* The user should be able to add income to different categories (salary).
+* The user should be able to add income.
 * The user should be able to add his/her expenses against different categories such as groceries, gas, clothing, medical, etc.
 * The user should be able to add new categories of expenses. -- done
 * The user should be able remove old categories of expenses.